kingsgroupos/archivist/README.md

     CollectionExtension bool
 }

-// collectionExtensionArgs is passed to collectionExtension.tpl when executing the code template. type collectionExtensionArgs struct {
+// collectionExtensionArgs is the object passed to collectionExtension.tpl when executing the code template. type collectionExtensionArgs struct {
     Pkg string
 }